SirMotte/FoundryVTT-Theme-Hearth/README.md

 ![grafik](https://user-images.githubusercontent.com/82598692/206671747-330cc503-33ea-47ca-b049-1a0a63d2c85c.png)

 This is my attempt at a recreation of my well received [Theme for Fantasy Grounds Unity](https://github.com/SirMotte/FGU-Theme-Hearth).
-Right now this is for my personal use only and raw work in progress, if you already want to test it and get a feel on how it looks, follow the set-up instructions below and ideally report back with findings and opinions.
+If you already want to test it and get a feel on how it looks, follow the set-up instructions below and ideally report back with findings and opinions.

 ## Requirements:
 - DnD 5E Ruleset